Bruno-Falcao/backend-developer-challange/README.md

 - This project is a Rest API that represents a simple Store;

 ## Api  endpoints🏁
-:trophy: An endpoint to list all product;
+- An endpoint to list all product;
-:trophy: An endpoint to see just one product by 'id';
+- An endpoint to see just one product by 'id';
-:trophy: An endpoint to insert a new product;
+- An endpoint to insert a new product;
-:trophy: An endpoint to update a product;
+- An endpoint to update a product;
-:trophy: An endpoint to delete a product;
+- An endpoint to delete a product;
-:trophy: An endpoint to increase or decrease the quantity stock
+-An endpoint to increase or decrease the quantity stock

 ## Table of Contents
 - [Usage](#usage)